debrouwere/render/README.md

-Render is an advanced command-line interface that renders HTML from [Jade](http://jade-lang.com/) templates, [Handlebars](http://handlebarsjs.com/) templates, [Swig](http://paularmstrong.github.io/swig/) templates and pretty much any other kind of templates you can think of.
+Render is an advanced command-line interface that renders HTML from [Jade](http://jade-lang.com/) templates, [Handlebars](http://handlebarsjs.com/) templates, [Swig](http://paularmstrong.github.io/swig/) templates and pretty much [any other kind of templates](https://github.com/visionmedia/consolidate.js#supported-template-engines) you can think of.

 Render comes with an [ISC license](http://en.wikipedia.org/wiki/ISC_license).

 ### Features

 * **dynamic output** by passing JSON or YAML data (a.k.a. context variables) to your template
-* **one to many** means you can iterate over context data and render the same template once for each row of data.
+* **one to many** means you can iterate over context data and render the same template once for each set of data
 * a **generic interface** so you don't have to learn a different command-line utility for every templating language you'd like to give a try
-* **flexible naming** because your output path can specify placeholders and be a little template of its own.
+* **flexible naming** with output paths that can vary based on the data, using path placeholders

 ### Context variables